На русском языке

 ~E=\int {(s_{0}J^{0}+A_{0}j^{0}+{\frac {c^{2}}{16\pi \varpi }}s_{{\mu \nu }}s^{{\mu \nu }}+{\frac {c^{2}\varepsilon _{0}}{4}}F_{{\mu \nu }}F^{{\mu \nu }}){\sqrt {-g}}dx^{1}dx^{2}dx^{3}}.

-By construction, the general field is a vector field, so each equation of vector field will be valid for it.
+By construction, the general field is a vector field, so each equation of vector field is valid for it.

-The equations for the tensors of the mass and charge components of the general field will be as follows:
+Equations for tensors of mass and charge components of general field are as follows:

 ~\nabla _{\nu }s^{{\mu \nu }}=-{\frac {4\pi \varpi }{c^{2}}}J^{\mu }.